 Foldable Workout Bench

-A workout bench is great for traditional upper and lower body exercises like chest presses, shoulder presses, and single leg lunges.
+A weight bench is great for traditional upper and lower body exercises like chest presses, shoulder presses, and single leg lunges.
 Use your workout bench for step ups, or even practice jumping over it to spike your heart rate.

 When you’re done, just fold it up for compact, easy storage.